- A compressor audit has the potential to provide immediate energy savings.

 - Audits typically include the interaction between supply and demand.

-- Independent auditors should provide recommendations that are unbiased.
+- Independent auditors should provide unbiased and objective recommendations.

 Air compressors are widely used throughout industry.
 Almost every manufacturing facility, from the smallest machine shop to the largest automotive plant, uses some form of compressed air.
 In many facilities, compressed air is a core function and the largest electricity user.
 Electricity typically represents 76 percent of total cost of ownership.

 A compressor audit has the potential to provide immediate energy savings and a sizable impact on a company's profits.
-Energy savings can be as high as 30 percent and operating costs can be reduced by as much as 50 percent.
+Energy savings are as high as 30 percent and operating costs are reduced by as much as 50 percent.
 Other benefits of an audit include:

 - Improved system reliability